Temperatures will fall below freezing in the Triad tonight

-Below freezing low temperatures ranging between 26 to 32 degrees are expected throughout both regions, the weather service said.
+Below-freezing low temperatures ranging between 26 to 32 degrees were expected overnight throughout both regions, the weather service said.
 Urban areas will be slightly warmer in the mid-30s.

-The frost and cold temperatures will kill crops and other sensitive vegetation as well as damage unprotected outdoor plumbing, the weather service said.
+The frost and cold temperatures can kill crops and other sensitive vegetation as well as damage unprotected outdoor plumbing, the weather service said.

 Residents also should wrap, drain and allow outdoor water pipes to drip slowly to prevent freezing and possible bursting, the weather service said.
 Residents with in-ground sprinkler systems should drain them and cover above-ground pipes to protect them from freezing.